Learn to Hunt

 729 State Forest Road

 For more information visit the Yellow River State Forest page.

 Luster Heights Unit

-Camping The Paint Creek Unit of Yellow River State Forest contains four different camping areas that are all connected to the 45 miles of trails that dissect this vast forest.
+The Paint Creek Unit of Yellow River State Forest contains four different camping areas that are all connected to the 45 miles of trails that dissect this vast forest.
 The four camping areas include Little Paint campground, Big Paint campground, Creekside equestrian campground, and Frontier equestrian campground.
-There are a total of 140 camping sites in which 34 are for equestrian camping.
-Seventy-five percent of these sites can be reserved ahead of time through the park reservation system.
+There are several campsites at this campground, including equestrian sites.
+Three fourths of these sites can be reserved ahead of time through the park reservation system.
 All of the sites are non-modern with vault restrooms located throughout the campgrounds.
 There is drinking water available for all of your camping needs.
 If you are looking to get away from it all, these campgrounds offer serene beauty and tranquility.

 The Paint Creek Unit also provides four backing sites located along the famous "backpacking trail".
 Each site is able to accommodate multiple campers, however, there are no restroom facilities available.
 If you plan on staying overnight during your backpacking trip you must sign in at the forest headquarters prior to your departure.
 These campsites are free of charge and offer you the feel of complete solidarity.

 Yellow River State Forest is where most people from the Midwest come to "get ready" for a hiking trip out west.
 There are a total of 45 miles of trails that range in difficulty from relatively easy to moderate.
 These trails include hiking trails and multipurpose trails that are available for equestrian and mountain biking.
 On all of these trails hikers can explore scenic overlooks, mature timber, rare bird species, trout streams and many other natural wonders.